Creative non-fiction artist, based in New York City. I make video, lecture performances, and drifts.

 A Vast Neoliberal Zion

-“A Vast Neoliberal Zion” is a guided tour through Hudson Yards, which is to date, the largest private real estate development in the history of the United States.
-The first phase opened in 2019 and consists of eight structures: residences, a hotel, office buildings, a mall, a cultural facility, and a 16-story climbable structure called “The Vessel.”
+“A Vast Neoliberal Zion” is a drift through Hudson Yards, which is to date, the largest private real estate development in the United States.

-On this guided tour, which is really a drift, it is important to remember:
+On this drift through Hudson Yards it is important to remember:

 Hudson Yards is a monument to neoliberalism.